HaroldEnrique/api-test-prodequa/README.md

 Notes:
-You should create your own DATABASE_URL, this one is temporal.
+You should create your own DATABASE_URL on .env file

 ### DB Image